zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/health-reports.md

   - Tier1
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Reporting node data for health and usage of reports
-f1keywords:
+description: This article will help you in monitoring the health of your devices in the Micrososft Teams Management Pro portal.
 ---

-# Health and usage reports
+# Health reports in the Teams Management Pro portal

-The reporting node contains data for the health and usage of your Microsoft Teams Rooms in the Pro Management portal.
+There are reports for health and usage that are available in the **Reporting** node in the Teams Rooms Pro Management portal.
+The **Reporting** node contains data for the health and usage of your Microsoft Teams Rooms in the Pro Management portal.
 The **Overview** tab surfaces tenant-wide health trends of your rooms.
 The **Health** tab displays a list of rooms with their corresponding health data.
 Room usage based on calendar information and call quality data is visible under the **Usage** tab.

 ## Export tickets